Euro 2020: German politicians slam UEFA over fans at games | DW | 29.06.2021

 Seehofer: 'Irresponsible' decision

-However, Seehofer is less amused.
-"I think it is irresponsible for tens of thousands of people to congregate in a small area in countries that are considered to be virus variant areas of the highly contagious Delta," Seehofer told the German newspaper Süddeutsche Zeitung, adding that German Chancellor Angela Merkel also shared the same view.
+However, Seehofer was less enthused.
+"I think it is irresponsible for tens of thousands of people to congregate in a small area in countries that are considered to be virus variant areas of the highly contagious delta [variant]," Seehofer told the German newspaper Süddeutsche Zeitung, adding that German Chancellor Angela Merkel shared the view.

 The interior minister pointed out that a capacity of 20%, in practice in Munich for the games the Bavarian city has hosted during the tournament, was a more appropriate measure.